$130,812Average Value$129Average Price per Sq Ft9Homes For Sale

 Highway access and nearby military employers

 With Highway 35 to its south, Eastern Hills residents are roughly 4 miles from downtown Dayton and the University of Dayton.
 The neighborhood is also close to Wright-Patterson Air Force Base, creating a short commute for military personnel.
-Bus stops are along a few streets, like Huffman Avenue, Burkhardt Road and Woodman Drive.
+Greater Dayton Regional Transit Authority (RTA) buses stop along streets including Huffman Avenue, Burkhardt Road and Woodman Drive.

 Award-winning programs at Stivers School for the Arts